 - You can get Athlete’s Foot if you often walk around barefoot, especially in public areas where infection can spread such as swimming pools, shower areas, and locker rooms.
 This is a contagious fungal infection that thrives in moist environments and can spread to the toenails and hands.

-- Body odor and greasy hair are also side effects of poor personal hygiene.
+- Body odor and greasy hair are also side effects of poor personal body hygiene.
 Maintaining a good cleansing routine will help keep you looking and feeling fresh, giving you a sense of pride in your appearance.
-Those around you will appreciate it, too.
+Those around you will appreciate your good body hygiene, too.

 - Bacteria breeds in unclean environments such as the kitchen and dining areas, therefore leading to contamination of food.
 It is imperative to wash your hands prior to preparing food to keep bacteria from entering our bodies.
 Make sure to clean up and properly store leftovers, taking note of expiration dates.
 You could end up with diarrhea or even food poisoning if food is not correctly handled.